alekras/mqtt_client/README.md

 Rebar will fetch code of all dependencies and compile source files of main project and all dependencies.

 ### Testing
 Next step is running the examples.
+For testing we need to run MQTT server locally or use external servers running outside in Internet.
-Suppose you install Mosquitto MQTT server as 'localhost' that opened 1883 port for listening a TCP/IP connections from clients.
+ 1. Suppose you install Mosquitto MQTT server as 'localhost' that opened 1883 port for listening a TCP/IP connections from clients.
 You have to setup 'quest' account with 'guest' password.
+ 2. You can connect to public available MQTT server broker.hivemq.com with ports:
+  - clear tcp: 1883
+  - ssl/tls: 8883
+  - websocet (ws): 8000
+  - secure websocket: 8884
+ 3. Other public MQTT Broker broker.emqx.io has ports:
+  - clear tcp: 1883
+  - ssl/tls: 8883
+  - websocket (ws): 8083
+  - secure websocket: 8084
+ 4. Erlang MQTT server is running on lucky3p.com with ports:
+  - websocket (ws): 8880 (we will use this configuration for below examples)
+  - secure websocket: 4443

-Start Erlang shell:
+We will test the client from Erlang shell:

 ```bash
 erl -pa _build/default/lib/*/ebin